 It is highly likely that you might suffer from a skin infection if you enter a pool infested with green algae.

-Several strains of green algae produce toxins and you can even get respiratory diseases and diarrhea.
+Several strains of green algae in pool produce toxins and you can even get respiratory diseases and diarrhea.

 Moreover, algae infestation also degrades the look of the swimming pool with yucky green pool water and you may have to spend a hefty amount on cleaning it.